xasdx/chai-structured-like/README.md

 expect({ a: 1, b: { c: "" }}).to.be.structuredLike({ a: 123, b: { c: "str" }})
 ```

-Or use the shorter `stuctured` alias
+Or use the shorter `structured` alias

 ```js
 expect({ a: 1, b: [] }).to.be.structured({ a: 0, b: [true] })